 Do you know someone who could be vulnerable this Winter?
 Give them the gift they need this Christmas.

 This festive season brings the promise of joy and excitement.
 Christmas is the perfect time to catch up with loved ones and enjoy the fun things that the season has to offer.
 However, the festive season can be a reminder that our loved ones might need a bit of help.
 It’s easy to forget the difficulties that others face amidst the festive chaos.
 Staying healthy through the Winter can be challenging for elderly people, especially those with mobility issues or those who live by themselves.
+Caring for vulnerable people at Christmas could be the most important thing you do this season.

 Battling the cold weather